 “History is not negotiable.
 Culture is not negotiable,” said Bob Cascella, the museum’s curator.
 “People’s ideas about their lives and background are not negotiable.”

 Schoolchildren in the United States learn about Columbus through nursery rhymes and storybooks.
-The emotions we feel toward these types of paternal figures are complicated because they are bound up in our earliest memories.
+The emotions we feel toward these types of patriarchal figures are complicated because they are bound up in our earliest memories.
 Learning unpleasant truths about them — particularly the harm they caused others — can feel like something sacred is being desecrated.

-In most places where controversial statues are toppled, there are other cultural artifacts for people to have pride in.
+And in most places where controversial statues are toppled, there are other cultural artifacts for people to have pride in.
 In Newark, few relics remain.

 Italians arrived in Newark at the end of the 19th century as railroad workers and day laborers.
 They passed down stories of hardship, ones that are not dissimilar to what black communities report today: harassment by police, redlining, and being depicted in the media as violent.
 Back then, newspapers openly described Italians as “swarthy,” “dirty,” and unable to conform to the culture of the new land.